RayHightower/RayHightower.com/letters/index.markdown

 Please request the letter at least two weeks in advance of any deadline.

 Why this matters: As a Scout, you are a busy person.
 The same is true for your parents, your teachers, your Scout leaders, and so on.
-When you make a request, the person writing the letter needs time to write it.
+When you make a request, the person writing the letter needs time to prepare it.

 ### Providing Key Information